-Part 1 of 3 on a Core Web Vitals and Business KPI series co-written with Melissa Mitchell, a Google Web EcoSystems Consultant.
+A Core Web Vitals and Business KPI case study examining the impact of Largest Contentful Paint (LCP).
+Co-written with Melissa Mitchell, a Google Web EcoSystems Consultant.

 Is my online business genuinely impacted by the speed and quality of my eCommerce or eBusiness website?
 The answer is a definite yes, but results vary from site to site and from one page to the next, depending on the design and other factors.
 Product pages can see a 40% to 50% lower Conversion Rates (CR) when comparing users that experience a 2-second LCP vs. a 4 to 5-second LCP.